- United States Geological Survey Laboratory and Analytical Services Division

 The NWQL is the WMA’s flagship laboratory: it analyzes approximately forty thousand water, sediment, and tissue samples annually.
 These samples are analyzed for hundreds of chemical constituents and physical properties and approximately 2 million individual analytical results are produced each year.
 These results are used by USGS scientists, partners, and stakeholders to evaluate the quality of the Nation's water resources, their suitability for use as drinking-water supplies, to assess the health of aquatic ecosystems, and study the impacts of human activities and climate change on water quality temporally and spatially.

-Please note that the position will open for submission of applications on Monday, May 9, 2022 and will close two weeks later on Monday, May 23, 2022.
-This job will close when we have received 75 applications which may be sooner than the closing date.
+Please note that the positions will open for submission of applications on Tuesday, February 28, 2023 and will close three weeks later, on Monday, March 20, 2023.
+These job announcements will close when we have received 50 applications which may be sooner than the closing date.

 Get job alerts

 Create a job alert and receive personalized job recommendations straight to your inbox.Create alert